idehub/react-native-billing/README.md

 **Important**: You can only test on a physical Android device, not from an emulator.

+## Handle Canceled Subscriptions

+Call `InAppBilling.getSubscriptionTransactionDetails(productId)` and check the `details.autoRenewing` flag.
+It will be set to `false` once subscription gets cancelled.
+Also notice, that you will need to call periodically `InAppBilling.loadOwnedPurchasesFromGoogle()` method in order to update purchase/subscription information from the Google-servers.

 ## Javascript API

 All methods returns a `Promise`.